mikejihbe/metrics/README.md

 Metric.prototype.clear = function() { return this.forwardMessage('clear'); }
 ```

-And the server side that implements createMetric and updateMetric could look something like this:
+And the server side that receives the createMetric and updateMetric rpcs could look something like this:

 ```javascript
 {